Managing detected flaky tests

 You can customize how flaky and quarantined tests are handled to suit your team and organization best.

-It is important to track and triage existing flaky tests over time.
-Trunk collects historical failure logs and stack traces for flaky tests, providing developers as much information as possible for debugging high-impact flaky tests.
+It is important to track and triage existing flaky and broken tests over time.
+Trunk collects historical failure logs and stack traces, providing developers as much information as possible for debugging high-impact test failures.

-Review all new flaky tests to determine their impact and the urgency of a fix.
+Review all new flaky and broken tests to determine their impact and the urgency of a fix.
+Broken tests (consistently failing at a high rate) should typically be prioritized over flaky tests as they represent real regressions.

 Review existing quarantined tests regularly to decide which tests should be fixed and which tests should be deleted from your test suite.